Equations of tropical varieties: Numerical invariants

 \begin{proof} Since $\Trop(Z) = \proj A\otimes S/\langle \bend(\nu(g))\rangle_{g\in (f)}$, and this homogeneous congruence in degree $d$ coincides with the congruence $\bend(\nu(f))$, the result follows from Lemma \ref{lem:hyprecov}. \end{proof}

-\begin{corollary} For an algebraically closed valued field $\nu : k \rightarrow \T$, and an irreducible projective hypersurface $Z \subset \PP_k^n$, the scheme $\Trop(Z)\subset\PP_\T^n$ determines the multiplicities on the facets of its $\T$-points.\footnote{Maclagan and Rinc\'on \cite{Maclagan-Rincon} have now extended this result from hypersurfaces to arbitrary irreducible projective varieties.} \end{corollary}
+\begin{corollary} For an algebraically closed valued field $\nu : k \rightarrow \T$, and an irreducible projective hypersurface $Z \subset \PP_k^n$ that is not contained in any coordinate hyperplane, the scheme $\Trop(Z)\subset\PP_\T^n$ determines the multiplicities on the facets of the restriction of its $\T$-points to the tropical torus $\mathbb{R}^n$.\footnote{Maclagan and Rinc\'on have now extended this result from hypersurfaces to arbitrary irreducible projective varieties \cite{Maclagan-Rincon}.} \end{corollary}

 \begin{proof} This follows immediately from Proposition \ref{prop:trophyprecov}, since the multiplicities for a tropical hypersurface are lattice lengths in the Newton polytope of $f$ \cite[\S2]{tropdiscrim}. \end{proof}